-The sink in the bathroom is vacuum formed durable white plastic.
-Use care when cleaning to avoid scratching the surface The brass bathroom accessories include a towel bar, tissue holder, towel ring and robe hook.
-The faucet in the bathroom is decor matching with white dual handles.
-The shower installed is a fiberglass combination tub and shower surround with enclosure.
-The white tub faucet with shower head, hose, and bracket, are decor coordinates with the sink faucet.
+The sink in the bathroom may be a porcelain sink.
+Use care when cleaning to avoid scratching the surface.
+The brass bathroom accessories in fifth wheel units include a towel bar, tissue holder, towel ring and robe hook.
+The shower installed is a fiberglass combination tub/shower with a glass shower door.
+An assist handle may be installed in the tub/shower as an optional feature.